yulequan/PU-Net/README.md

 ### Introduction

-This repository is for '[PU-Net: Point Cloud Upsampling Network](https://arxiv.org/abs/1801.06761)'.
+This repository is for our CVPR 2018 paper'[PU-Net: Point Cloud Upsampling Network](https://arxiv.org/abs/1801.06761)'.
 The code is modified from [PointNet++](https://github.com/charlesq34/pointnet2) and [PointSetGeneration](https://github.com/fanhqme/PointSetGeneration).

 ### Installation
 This repository is based on Tensorflow and the TF operators from PointNet++.
 Therefore, you need to install tensorflow and compile the TF operators.